Passing (gender): Passing as male

-For transgender men, drag kings, or any person born female trying to pass as male, this may include binding the breasts to create a flat-chested appearance, taking on a more masculine demeanor, and wearing masculine clothing.
+For transgender men, drag kings, or any person trying to pass as male, this may include binding the breasts to create a flat-chested appearance, getting a short haircut, taking on a more masculine demeanor, and wearing masculine clothing.
 Baggy or loose clothing is usually preferred because it hides characteristics like breasts and rounded hips.

-Packing is generally done on a daily basis for transgender men, sometimes for their entire lives, especially if they do not undergo sex reassignment surgery.
-For other transgender men or cross-dressing women, packing is done on an as-needed basis for reasons including personal comfort and for drag performances.
+Packing creates the appearance of having a penis through stuffing objects in one's crotch region.
+This appearance is sought out in order to pass while wearing varied clothing styles, particularly more revealing clothing, to achieve the appearance of a crotch protrusion, sometimes called a bulge.
+This is done on a daily basis for transgender men, sometimes for their entire lives; for other transgender men or cross-dressing women, packing is done on an as-needed basis for reasons including personal comfort and for drag performances.